Double-decker bus: New Zealand

 Until 2013–14, double decker buses were used only by tour operators and for long-distance coach services operated by Intercity Coachlines and Manabus.
 They were not used for public transport on urban routes.

 In the 1970s a number of former London double decker buses were imported for museums, such as the Museum of Transport and Technology who used AEC Regent Low Height (RLH) buses to connect museum sites and for charters.
 Sydney double decker and more London buses of various models (AEC Regent III RT, AEC Routemasters etc.) were imported by charter and tourist operators and slowly became more commonplace.
 Bridge heights and shop verandas restricted the use of double deckers around New Zealand until congestion and high public transport use required some innovative solutions.

 A single double-decker bus arrived in Auckland in early March 2013 for a trial, with more planned to arrive in 2014 if the trial proved successful.
 The Scania K320UD bus, operated by Ritchies Transport, began revenue service on 11 March 2013 on the well-patronised Northern Express services on the Northern Busway between Albany and Britomart in downtown Auckland.
 In addition, NZ Bus and Howick & Eastern investigated the use of double-decker buses on the Dominion Road, Mount Eden Road, and Botany to downtown routes.
 By May 2016, double deckers were running on the busway and on many other Auckland urban routes, operated by several companies, with more to be introduced.

 Four 87-seat DesignLine double deckers started on Waikato services in 2018.
 Since 15 July 2018, double deckers, including some fully electric models, have been operating in Wellington.
 There are currently 51 diesel double deckers running and 10 electric ones.
 34 of the diesel double deckers are euro 6, while the remaining 17 are euro 5.

 South America

 Argentina

 In Argentina, double-decker buses are the second most widely used means of transport for long-distance trips, surpassed only by aeroplanes.
-Double-decker buses are also used by tourists in Buenos Aires where they're used in city-tours.
+Double-decker buses are also popularly used by foreign tourists in Buenos Aires where they're used in city-tours.